Jerry Yulsman: Novels

 Yulsman began writing fiction in the early 1980s and published two novels.
 Elleander Morning (Random House, 1984) is an alternative history in which World War II never happened.
-In the book's opening pages, Adolf Hitler is sitting in a café in Vienna in 1913 when he is assassinated by an American woman, Elleander Morning.
+In the book's opening pages, Adolf Hitler is sitting in a café in Vienna in 1913 when he is assassinated by a British woman, Elleander Morning.
 The novel won several awards, including the 1986 Ditmar Award for best international fiction and the 1987 Kurd-Laßwitz-Preis.

 The Last Liberator (Dutton, 1991) is based on Yulsman's WWII experiences.
 He planned a novel based on the Collyer brothers but abandoned it when he learned that Marcia Davenport had already fictionalized the brothers in My Brother's Keeper (1954).
 Under pseudonyms, he wrote adult fiction, including the first three volumes of The Intimate Memoir of Dame Jenny Everleigh, which was later serialized.

 In 1999, Yulsman died of lung cancer.
 At the time of his death, he was working on Gotham, a novel celebrating New York.
 Yulsman's fourth wife, Barbara Woike, is an Associated Press editor and is remarried and living in Brooklyn.
 His son, Tom Yulsman, is a science and environmental journalist and a Professor of Journalism at the University of Colorado, Boulder, where he directs the Center for Environmental Journalism.